-4.23 If in the conduct of the formal review, the Integrity Commissioner discovers that the subject-matter of the formal inquiry is being investigated by police, that a charge has been laid, or is being dealt with in accordance with a procedure established under another Act, the formal review shall be suspended until the police investigation, charge or matter under another Act has been finally disposed of.
+4.28 If the investigators, when conducting the formal review, discover that the subject-matter of the formal inquiry is being investigated by police, that a charge has been laid, or is being dealt with in accordance with a procedure established under another Act, the formal review shall be suspended until the police investigation, charge or matter under another Act has been finally disposed of.
 This shall be reported to the rest of the Board of trustees.